skrantzman/XMP-Snippets/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/skrantzman/XMP-Snippets/master/XMP_Snippets_Logo.png" width="150" height="150" alt="XMP Snippets Logo"></p>
 <br />

 > __Reduce the time you spend on creating complex XMOD Pro forms and templates, as well as Form.X forms within XMP templates.
-Author and edit XMP forms and templates quickly.
-Although the form and template editor built into XMP is a great tool, you may prefer VS Code as your go-to HTML editor.
+Author and edit XMP form and template .ascx files directly.
+The form and template editor built into XMP is a great tool, but you may prefer VS Code as your go-to HTML editor.
 Together they are a great combination - quickly write the bulk of your code in VS Code and fine tune it in the XMP editor.__

 # XMP Snippets

 XMP Snippets simply allows you to quickly scaffold simple to complex XMod Pro Templates and Forms.
 In addition there is also support for Form.X form controls as well.
-Currently there are 125 snippets for you to use, and I plan on adding more to support direct editing of XMP .aspx files.
+Currently there are 259 snippets for you to use, and I plan on adding more to support direct editing of XMP .aspx files.

 XMP Snippets are very easy to use